Jewish Theological Seminary of America: Adler era (1915–1940)

 In 1915, Schechter was succeeded by Cyrus Adler, the President of Dropsie College.
 A member of the board with impressive academic qualifications, he was initially seen as an interim replacement for Schechter.
 Adler went on to serve as President until 1940.

 During the 1920s, Adler explored the possibility of a merger with Yeshiva University, but the Orthodox leaders of Yeshiva University viewed JTS as insufficiently Orthodox.

 New faculty appointed during the early part of Adler's tenure included the Biblical scholar Jacob Hoschander.
 In the 1920s, Boaz Cohen and Louis Finkelstein, both of whom were ordained at JTS and completed their doctoral degrees at Columbia University, joined the Talmud faculty.
 In the 1930s, Adler appointed H.L.
 Ginsberg, Robert Gordis, and Alexander Sperber as professors of Bible.
 He also gave appointments to Israel Efros, Simon Greenberg, Milton Steinberg, and Ismar Elbogen.
+Rabbi Moses Hyamson was appointed Professor Emeritus of Codes in 1915, serving until 1940.

 During his tenure, Adler groomed Louis Finkelstein as his chosen successor.
 In 1931, he appointed Finkelstein to a full professorship.
 Finkelstein became the Solomon Schechter Professor of Theology.
 In 1937 Adler appointed Finkelstein as Provost.

 In 1930 the organization commissioned a new headquarters for 122nd Street and Broadway in a neo-colonial style, with a tower at the corner.
 The architects were Gehron, Ross and Alley.

 In 1931, the Seminary College of Jewish Studies was established for students who wanted college-level courses in Jewish studies but who were not preparing for teaching careers.
 This branch is now part of the Albert A. List College of Jewish Studies.